cloudposse/docs/content/docs/intro.md

 Get intimately familiar with docker inheritance and [multi-stage docker builds](/reference/best-practices/docker-best-practices.md#multi-stage-builds).
 We use this pattern extensively.

-Check out our [terraform-aws-components](https://github.com/cloudposse/terraform-aws-components) for reference architectures to easily provision infrastructure
+Check out our [terraform-aws-components](https://github.com/cloudposse/terraform-aws-components) for reference architectures to easily provision infrastructure.

 ## Tools